 - Please make checks payable to the Aerospace Center for Excellence.

-- The portable planetarium is available on Wednesday and Friday depending on availability.
+- The portable planetarium is available Monday-Friday depending on availability.

 - Time Availability